Catawba College welcomes qualified applicants for admission from all nations.

 How to Apply

-Non-U.S. Citizens applying for undergraduate admission must submit the following by July 1 for Fall enrollment:
+Non- U.S Citizens applying for undergraduate admission must submit the following by July 1 for fall enrollment and by November 1 for spring enrollment:

-For students whose native language or language of instruction in secondary/high school is not English must meet at least one of the following requirements to be considered for admission:
+For Students whose native language or language of instruction in secondary/ high school is not English must meet at least on the following requirements to be considered for admission:

-- Score a minimum of 6.0 on the IELTS
+- Score of a minimum of 60 on the IELTS

 - Complete Level 112 from an ELS English Language Center

-- Score 450 or higher on the Critical Reading section of the SAT-I
+- Score a 450 or higher on the Critical Reading section of the SAT-I

 The following information is not required as part of your application for admission; however, it is required to obtain a student visa if a student is accepted and plans to enroll at Catawba:

-- Original bank statement or letter from the bank issued within the last 6 months
+- Original English translated bank statement from bank.
+Bank statement must be within 6 months of submission.

 Students must schedule an appointment with the consulate in their home country to be considered for a visa.
 For more information on how to obtain your student visa, please visit https://travel.state.gov/content/travel/en/us-visas/study/student-visa.html#howtoapply.